 Make the sesame tare:

 - Combine the sesame seeds, soy sauce or tamari, sugar, chili oil, sesame paste or peanut butter, ginger and spring onion in a food processor and process until smooth.

 - In large bowl, combine the boiling water and the dried mushrooms and let soak 15 minutes.
 Strain the mushrooms through a sieve.
 Reserve both the soaking water and the porcini, slice once cool.

-- In a large saucepan or Dutch over, heat the olive oil over medium heat.
+- Heat the olive oil in a large saucepan or Dutch oven over medium heat.
 Add the onion and carrot, sauté 2 minutes.

 - In a small bowl, whisk together the miso and soy sauce (or tamari if you’re gluten free).